-This lemon risotto with English peas is a creamy, comforting dish that will complement any meat, seafood or roasted vegetable dish.
+This Lemon Risotto with Spring Peas is a creamy and comforting seasonal dish that will complement any meat, seafood or roasted vegetable dish.

 Traditionally served as an appetizer or a main course, risotto is a versatile dish that you an add so many different flavors and ingredients to.
 It’s amazing how creamy the rice becomes without the use of cream (Italians do not use cream in their risotto).
 The creaminess comes from the starch released from the rice.
 A must addition to risotto is freshly grated Parmesan cheese, this also adds to the creaminess and adds amazing flavor.